Barnes Foundation Internship Descriptions

 - Contribute to community outreach or grassroots promotional efforts.

-The Public Programs Department is responsible for managing public-facing events hosted at the Barnes, including live music, performances, and panel discussions.
+The Public Programs department is responsible for managing public-facing events hosted at the Barnes, including live music, performances, and panel discussions.

-- Help with press events and outreach.
+- Assist with press events and outreach.

-- Create press kits.
+- Create press kits and clippings.

 - Scan, copy, and file documents.